zyriab/verify-recaptcha/README.md

 **Do not share your secret key and do not save it on GitHub or any other public file!**

 ### AWS
-These are the steps to set up a lambda function in order to host the API.
+These are the steps to set up a Lambda function in order to host the API.

 1. Go to the AWS console and log in.
 2. Go to the Lambda functions console and create a new function.
 3. Set the following settings:
+    - Allow origin: You can add your domains (one per line) or keep the wildcard character (*) in order to allow all origins (not recommended)
-    - Function name: `verify-recaptcha` (you can call it whatever you want, really but the workflows are set up for this name, if you decide to go this route).
+    - Function name: `verify-recaptcha` (you can call it whatever you want, but the workflows are set up for this name, if you decide to go this route).
     - Runtime: Node.js
     - Architecture: x86_64
     - Advanced settings: